Common Questions and Answers

 How long does it take to obtain my card?

-After we submit for a card on your behalf it usually takes two business days to receive it.
+After we submit for a card on your behalf it is usually received within on hour of competing the process.
 The card is sent to you via email from the State of Utah.

 Can I lose my job if I fail a drug test at work?

 This depends on the policy of your employer.
 It is legal for an employer to dismiss an employee when there are concerns that the use of medical cannabis and/or other drugs are negatively affecting their work performance.

 I received an email stating that my card will expire.
 What do I have to do next?